U.S. News Rankings

 |Ranking score and category|

-Despite a sizable commuter population, the school offers a Weekends at Mason program and events for students who don’t travel home after the school week is over.
-There are more than 20 fraternities and sororities, which involve close to 15 percent of the student body population, and about 200 clubs and organizations.
-The school’s Patriots sports teams are members of the NCAA Division I Colonial Athletic Association, and the George Mason basketball team is particularly competitive.
+Despite a sizable commuter population, the school offers a Weekends at Mason program and events for students who don't travel home after the school week is over.
+There are more than 30 fraternities and sororities, and about 200 clubs and organizations.
+The school's Patriots sports teams are members of the NCAA Division I Atlantic 10 Conference, and the George Mason basketball team is particularly competitive.
 The university also has a number of graduate schools and programs, including the well-regarded George Mason School of Law.

 |School mission and unique qualities (as provided by the school):|